 The University will comply with state and federal policies relative to fixed asset management.
 Instances where testing by Fixed Asset Accounting, Internal Audit or the Auditor of Public Accounts reveals an excessive amount of items not properly reflected in the fixed asset records will be reported to the President and area Vice President.

-The Assistant Vice President for Financial Operations is responsible for the coordination, development and implementation of policies and procedures that comprise the university-wide fixed asset system.
+The Director of Financial Operations and Materiel Management is responsible for the coordination, development and implementation of policies and procedures that comprise the university-wide fixed asset system.
 This system facilitates internal controls over the acquisition, disposal and inventory information of fixed assets, and enables the University to comply with federal and state regulations and meet regulatory or audit reporting requirements.
 Responsibility for maintaining the integrity of asset data in the system lies with the departmental fixed asset custodian, through proper notification of all changes to Fixed Assets Accounting.
 Updating the fixed asset system on a timely basis to record changes in the operational status, location or demographic information about fixed assets is the responsibility of Fixed Assets Accounting.
 Procedures and forms relative to fixed asset management are located on the Fixed Assets webpage.

 - Fixed Asset Criteria

 Fixed assets tracked in Longwood's asset system are divided into three categories: capital, controllable and Equipment Trust Fund.
 Capital assets are those with an expected useful life greater than one year and a cost of $5,000 or more.
 Controllable assets include technology items in which theft or loss of such items would represent a significant risk to the University (including, but not limited to, computers, netbooks, iPads, iPods, Kindles, iPhones or other mobile technology).
 This requirement does not apply to portable media such as USB drives.
 Equipment Trust Fund (ETF) assets are those costing $500 or more and funded by bonds issued through the Virginia College Building Authority (VCBA).